How to Fix Bake element burnout on Whirlpool WFE550S0LZ (Electric Range)

 Step 3

 Gently pull the element forward toward you; the wire harness behind the back wall has just enough slack to expose the two spade terminals.
-Before disconnecting anything, photograph the terminal positions so you can replicate them exactly on the new element — reversed polarity won’t damage the element but good documentation prevents confusion.
+Before disconnecting anything, take a photo of the terminal positions so you can replicate them exactly on the new element — reversed polarity won’t damage the element, but it’s good to prevent confusion.
 Use needle-nose pliers to pull each spade connector straight off the element tabs, avoiding tugging on the wire itself to protect the harness.

 Step 4

 Set your multimeter to Rx1 (resistance) and probe both terminals of the old element to confirm the diagnosis.
-An open reading — infinite or OL resistance — confirms the element filament has broken and the part must be replaced.
+An open reading — infinite or OL resistance — confirms the element filament has broken and needs replacement.
 A reading showing some resistance with continuity means the element may still be intact and the fault could lie elsewhere, such as the element relay on the control board.

 Step 5